28-Day Apprentice Trails Guide Course

 Included in the course:

-Download the 2020 Apprentice Trails Guide Course Brochure for more information.
+View the 2021 Apprentice Trails Guide Course Brochure for more information.

 “You will truly be walking with some of the very best Trails Guides in southern Africa.
 This is an opportunity not to be missed.” – a FGASA Scout

 There are multiple training providers offering the Field Guides Association of Southern Africa (FGASA) accredited Field Guide Course.
 If you are interested in gaining skills and qualifications applicable to many environmental-based careers, or test the waters in the career of Field Guiding, there is no better place to train than in the iconic South African Lowveld; arguably the best wildlife location in the country.

 Follow the contact link below to inquire about our recommended training providers.